 - Provider waste reports are reviewed in VTrckS.
-The VFC program reviews overallwaste annually. - The waste allowance percentage is based on the practice's total number of vaccine doses wasted divided by the total number of vaccine doses shipped, over the prior 12 months.
+The VFC program reviews overall waste annually. - The waste allowance percentage is based on the practice's total number of vaccine doses wasted divided by the total number of vaccine doses shipped, over the prior 12 months.
 Flu vaccine doses are not counted in these numbers due to the seasonal nature of flu vaccine and the short expiry of the products. - Once a practice has reached the 1% benchmark, it will need to demonstrate 12 consecutive months without waste before another 1% waste will be permitted without penalty.

-Providers with > 1% but < 5% Annual Waste
+Providers with >1% Vaccine Loss

-Providers with > 1% but < 5% Annual Waste will be provided with education concerning methods to reduce waste and improve vaccine accountability.
+Providers with > 1% vaccine loss will be provided with education concerning methods to reduce waste and improve vaccine accountability.